JohnCoene/waiter/docs/waiter.md

 ### Image

-The latest version allows using a background image by passing the path to said image to the `image`.
+The latest development version (not on CRAN) allows using a background image by passing the path to said image to the `image`.

 > [!NOTE]
 > If using a local image make sure it is served; place it in the `www` directory.